AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 My first instinct was... to shove the fucking policy to my father's face and on the WhatsApp message.
 I began laughing hysterically and started mocking to my father about his statement of "Chinese and Indians abuse mental OKU diagnosis to get out of severe punishments for severe car accidents by bribing psychologists or psychiatrists for diagnosis, hence the Malaysian government have a general rule on to revoke driving license on diagnosis received".
 It ranged from me saying these in a mocking tone:

 * "Oh no!
-Chinese and Indians abuse mental OKU diagnosis
+Chinese and Indians abuse mental OKU diagnosis!"

 * "Oh no!
 I am going to lose my license!"